Regular people

 NOT SAYING TO GO EASY

 Just because I’m recommending not to go hard at the compound lifts if they cause discomfort does not mean you should walk away unscathed with no feelings of fatigue in your muscles.
 Go at it controlled, hard and focused.
 Reach for muscular failure.
 When you can’t control the negative portion of a rep, the set is over.
 Targeting exhaustion safely is the goal.
 Most people develop muscular imbalances just from day to day life.
-Just because a muscle is turned off now dose not mean it always will be.
-Breaking down the body joint by joint, finding over lengthen muscles.
-Correcting them should be part of every mature persons process.
+Just because a muscle is turned off now doesn't mean it will always be.

 IDENTITY